 FILM SF Staff and Commissioner time, funds?
-1 completed training per year February 2021 DHR and ORE provides training courses/resources for Commissioners/Board Members In addition to the Implicit Bias training (already required by City), possible training at annual retreat or separate training day specifically around RE Ongoing Film SF Staff and Commis- sioners SBC Staff and Commissioner time, funds?
-1 completed training per year Can additional training be done without any cost if budget increases is not March 2021 DHR and ORE provides training courses/resources for Commissioners/Board Members In addition to the Implicit Bias training (already required by City), possible Begin February 2021 Staff and SBC Special Committee approved by Mayor and BOS? training at annual retreat or separate training day specifically around RE WISF Staff time # of completed trainings per year Increased participation rate January 2021 DHR and ORE provides training courses/resources for Commissioners/Board Members In addition to the Implicit Bias training (already required by City), possible training at annual retreat or separate training day specifically around RE Ongoing Ryan 7.2.3.
+1 completed training per year February 2022 - December 2023 DHR and ORE provides training courses/resources for Commissioners/Board Members In addition to the Implicit Bias training (already required by City), possible training at annual retreat or separate training day specifically around RE In Progress Film SF Staff SBC Staff and Commissioner time, funds?
+1 completed training per year Can additional training be done without any cost if budget increases is not approved by Mayor and BOS?
+March 2022- December 2023 DHR and ORE provides training courses/resources for Commissioners/Board Members In addition to the Implicit Bias training (already required by City), possible training at annual retreat or separate training day specifically around RE In Progress Staff and SBC Special Committee WISF Staff time # of completed trainings per year Increased participation rate January 2022- December 2023 DHR and ORE provides training courses/resources for Commissioners/Board Members In addition to the Implicit Bias training (already required by City), possible In Progress WISF Staff training at annual retreat or separate training day specifically around RE 7.2.3.
 Develop a mentorship program between newer and more experienced board/commission members.
 Staff and Board/Commiss ioner time Increased board/commission retention and attendance Member experience satisfaction survey Mentorship program with community launched See Below Work with Commission/Board to develop mentorship program and criteria for meeting with mentors.
 Establish a more formal onboarding process for new Board/Commissioners.
-Ongoing OEWD Staff of Each Board/Commis sion FILM SF Staff and Commissioner time Increased board/commission attendance and/or participation Member experience satisfaction survey February 2021 Work with Commission/Board to develop mentorship program and criteria for meeting with mentors Establish a more formal onboarding process for new Commissioners Ongoing President and Vice President of Film Commission SBC Staff and Commission time Develop on-boarding documents with an equity focus.
-March 2021 Work with Commissioner Special Committee to develop materials Begin work January 2021 Special Committee
+Not Started PBC Sub- Committee FILM SF Staff and Commissioner time Increased board/commission attendance and/or participation Member experience satisfaction survey February 2023- December 2023 Work with Commission/Board to develop mentorship program and criteria for meeting with mentors Establish a more formal onboarding process for new Commissioners Not Started President and Vice President of Film Commission SBC Staff and Commission time Develop on-boarding documents with an equity focus.
+Develop an mentorship program and/or advisory group to ensure inclusion of equity small business owners voice on implications of legislation and policy matters.
+March 2023 December 2023 Work with Commissioner Special Committee to develop materials Work with Commissioner Special Committee to develop mentorship program and advisory group.
+Not Started SBC Special Committee